 Compass Oncology’s groundbreaking Genetic Risk Evaluation and Testing (GREAT) program is a leader in personalized cancer-risk reduction.
-The team includes physicians and nurses with advanced expertise in cancer genetics.
+The team includes physicians and nurses with advanced expertise in cancer genetics and genetic counseling.
 They have the experience to evaluate family history, provide knowledgeable guidance about cancer detection and prevention, and interpret the results of testing.

 Lucy Langer, MD, MSHS